Chinese ‘S9110’ aka ‘Fashion’ Watch Phone Review

 • While other manufacturers have agreed on using the micro-USB standard, the I/O and charging cable for this phone is completely proprietary, it isn't even compatible with other phones that use the same shape of plug.

 • The screen is not very bright, and is unreadable in direct sunlight.
-I have the feeling the brightness was dimmed on purpose to improve battery life, but there's no way to adjust it.
+I have a feeling the brightness was dimmed on purpose to improve battery life, but there's no way to adjust it.

 • cannot transform between a wristwatch and a regular hand-held in a split second,